If you’re looking for an easy-to-build and easy-to-maintain chicken watering system, here’s a list specifically created to keep your flock hydrated!

 You can also build an efficient chicken water feeder using recycled materials you can find in your homestead!
 It’s simple to make and won’t break the bank!

 This type of chicken watering system works great for a small and large number of chickens.

 If you’re not a fan of plastic, this DIY chicken watering system made out of a glass jar is a treat for you and your flock.
 Since this is a small-sized watering system, it’s best to use it for chicks.

 Aside from the nipples, another major factor in keeping your chicken coop mess-free is by using a simple tray under the waterer where the excess droplets fall every time the chickens drink from it.

 If that appeals to you, what are you waiting for?
 Watch the video and try this nifty chicken watering system and provide your flock enough water to keep them productive.

 9. DIY Chicken Nipple-Bucket Watering Station

-Which of these automatic chicken watering station ideas will you build for your flock?
-We’re excited to know!
-Let us know how it went in the comments section below.
+Which of these automatic chicken watering system ideas will you build for your flock?
+Let us know in the comments section below!

 - How To Keep Your Chickens Warm In Winter